Career Timeline of Brent Burns: Major Achievements and Milestones

 July 13, 2022: Traded to the Carolina Hurricanes

-On July 13, 2022, the Sharks traded Brent Burns and Lane Pederson to the Carolina Hurricanes.
+On July 13, 2022, the Sharks traded Brent Burns and Lane Pederson to the Carolina Hurricanes in exchange for Steven Lorentz, Eetu Mäkiniemi, and a third-round selection in the 2023 NHL entry draft.

 On November 22, 2016, Brent Burns signed an eight-year $64 million contract extension with the Sharks through 2024-25, with an average annual value of $8 million per year.

-July 2, 2025: Signed with the Colorado Avalanche
+July 3, 2025: Signs with the Colorado Avalanche

-On July 2, 2025, Brent Burns signed a bonus based one-year, $1 million contract with the Colorado Avalanche for the 2025-26 season.
+On July 3, 2025, Brent Burns signed a one-year contract with the Colorado Avalanche.